Professor of Sociology

 Waco, TX 76798

-F. Carson Mencken is professor of sociology, Director of Graduate Studies and Research Director for the Institute for Studies of Religion at Baylor University.
+F. Carson Mencken is professor of sociology, Graduate Program Director, and Director of the Baylor Religion Survey.
 He received his BS degree summa cum laude from the College of Charleston (SC) in 1987, and his Ph.D. from Louisiana State University in 1994.
-His areas of research expertise include regional sociology, criminology and research methods.
-Recently, with Dr. Christopher Bader, Dr. Mencken has been pursuing research which links civic engagement, religious communities, and economic growth.
-He has authored over 30 professional publications.
+His areas of research expertise include civic engagement, religiosity, and research methods.
+Recently, with Dr. Charles Tolbert he has been examining the impact of changes in the banking industry on the availability of capital for local businesses and entrepreneurs in rural America.
+This research has been funded by two competitive grants from the U.S. Department of Agriculture.
+He has authored over 40 professional publications.
 He has received competitive grant funding for his research from such sources as the Tennessee Valley Authority, the United States Department of the Interior, the United States Department of Justice, and the John Templeton Foundation.
-He is the Project Director for the Empirical Study of Values in China.
-Prior to joining the faculty at Baylor University, Dr. Mencken served as the Chair of the Department of Sociology and Anthropology at West Virginia University.

-He and his family are actively involved with the Central Presbyterian Church of Waco and he also spends time coaching Little League baseball and Pop Warner football.
+He and his family are actively involved with the Dayspring Baptist Church of Waco.

 2010 Paranormal America: Ghost encounters, UFO sightings, Bigfoot hunts and other Curiositie sin Religion and Culture with Christopher Bader and Joseph Baker, NYU Press.